Sports Betting Odds 101

-There are three different way that sports betting odds can be displayed.
+There are three different ways in which sports betting odds can be displayed:

 Understanding American Odds